aau-claaudia/ailab-docs/docs/additional-guides/checking-the-status-of-compute-nodes.md

 which is either too little or way too much detail in most situations.
-As an alternative, we provide the tool `nodesummary` to show a hopefully more intuitive overview of the used/available resources in AI Student Cloud.
+As an alternative, we provide the tool `nodesummary` to show a hopefully more intuitive overview of the used/available resources in AI Lab.

-==SCREENSHOT NEED TO BE UPDATED TO AI STUDENT CLOUD SPECIFICS==
+==SCREENSHOT NEED TO BE UPDATED TO AI Lab SPECIFICS==
 ![Screenshot of `nodesummary` in use.](/assets/img/nodesummary.png)